Muhammad-Anees99/TechnoHacks/README.md

 # TechnoHacks
 ******************IMPORTANT NOTE****************************
-SNDS.png,tc_3.png and code file must be in same folder
+All png files and code files must be in same folder